Masters2020/Ivette_2021/README.md

 4. Preprocess each model according to their own preprocessing steps
 5. Tune, train and validate the models

 All the files needed to execute these steps can be found in this github repository.
+GloVe embeddings can be found here: https://nlp.stanford.edu/projects/glove/